 A 2015 study by the Data & Marketing Association found that for every $1 spent, email has an average $38 return on investment (ROI).

 The average order value of an email is at least three times higher than that of social media.

 Email marketing is the act of sending a commercial message, typically to a group of people, using email.
 By definition, it is the use of email to develop relationships with potential customers and/or clients.

 Email marketing is still the most direct and effective way of connecting with leads, nurturing them and turning them into customers.
 Based on 2018 data, email marketing is still ranked as the most effective marketing channel, beating out social media, SEO and affiliate marketing.
 Email Marketing is suitable for all kinds of businesses.

-In email marketing, we typically tap our various opt-in/double opt-in email database to roll out a commercial message on behalf of our clients.
+In email marketing, you typically tap your various opt-in/double opt-in email database to roll out a commercial message on behalf of your clients.
 An email blast is sent out to a mailing list or a large group of people known as subscribers.

 Steps In Email Marketing

 Set a goal for the email campaign—–Outline the types of emails to be sent—–Choose the audience segments—–Select the right technology—–Create eye-catching optins—–Plan email & followups—–Craft perfect subject line—–Prepare email marketing/body copy—–Design email—–Test & track email campaign.

 When sending an email take note of some key points to maximize the response rate for that email.
 For example, simply posting ‘enter your email for updates’ isn’t going to get anyone excited.

 Instead, consider sharing specifics.
 By sharing a specific call to action or benefit for sharing the email address, you can get more people to subscribe.